 For each golfer’s safety from snakes and alligators, ball-hawking on the golf courses is prohibited.
 Due to the steepness of the water basin banks, we ask that you stay on the golf course side margin of the red or yellow hazard stakes.
 We encourage each golfer to put safety first as it would be very easy to slip and fall due to the current low water level.

 Parking in Unauthorized Areas

-Community Watch and local law enforcement officials are teaming up in a new safety initiative to prevent golf carts and other vehicles from driving and parking on our sidewalks and other unauthorized areas.
+Community Watch and local law enforcement officials have teamed up in a safety initiative to prevent golf carts and other vehicles from driving and parking on our sidewalks and other unauthorized areas.
 Not only is it in violation of District Rules, but driving and parking on the sidewalks is also extremely dangerous for our residents and guests enjoying a casual stroll through the community.
 Have you noticed the traffic cones that have been placed along our sidewalks at handicapped access points on the squares?
 The cones were placed there originally to discourage vehicles from parking on our sidewalks.

-In the first phase of our new initiative Community Watch will remove the existing traffic cones.
+In the first phase of our initiative, Community Watch will remove the existing traffic cones.
 Community Watch will now place red and black “WARNING” signs on vehicles parked in unauthorized areas.
 The warnings reference District Rules and are designed to educate vehicle operators of their parking infractions.